 Emily ThomasPROGRAM COORDINATOR

-Emily Thomas joins Eden House as a recent graduate from Southeastern Louisiana University where she earned a Bachelor of General Studies of Applied Sciences as well as a Post-Baccalaureate Certificate in Environmental Sustainability.
+Emily Thomas joined Eden House as a graduate from Southeastern Louisiana University where she earned a Bachelors of General Studies of Applied Sciences as well as a Post-Baccalaureate Certificate in Environmental Sustainability.
 She has previously worked with The National Parks Service, Healthy Gulf, and The Contemporary Arts Center.
 As Program Coordinator, Emily hopes to expand the reach of Eden House’s Social Enterprise, Especially Eden, and to provide residents with work experience and job skills that will aid them in their future endeavors.

 Kristina Meyer PROGRAM ADMINISTRATOR

 Kristina Meyer comes to Eden House from Richmond, Virginia.
 She is a graduate of Elon University, where she earned a Bachelor of Arts in Religious Studies.
 As an Honors Fellow and a member of the inaugural cohort of Multi-faith Scholars, she conducted a multi- year research project on faith-based community organizing.
 Kristina is completing a year of service with Eden House as a member of the Young Adult Volunteer Program with the Presbyterian Church (U.S.A), but now works as a full-time staff member.
 Eventually, she would like to earn a Master’s of Divinity to become a higher-education chaplain.
 In her spare time, Kristina likes to dance to relieve stress.